NickPerezCarletonUniversity/Average-Quantum-Channel-Fidelity-Estimation-Simulation/README.md

 Freely reproduce and/or modify this code for any purpose, so long as: credit to Nicolas Perez is given, a reference to the "A Framework for Authenticity, Integrity and Replay Protection in QuantumData Communication" paper is made explicit, and credit is given to all of the authors of the paper.

 The code in the jupyter notebook is for the replay detection simulation in the "A Framework for Authenticity, Integrity and Replay Protection in QuantumData Communication" paper.
+To get the same results as seen in the paper, the variable 'num_trials' must be set to 10000 in the last cell of the notebook.